 Excessive tardiness is not professional behavior and does not indicate that the student will be able to achieve success after graduation.
-The Institute wishes to help the student create a pattern of success in the workplace after graduation by enforcing a tardiness policy during attendance.
-Any student arriving after the scheduled class start time is considered to be tardy.
-To discourage this behavior, the Institute will count three late arrivals to class in one month as an absence of one full day.
+The Institute wishes to help the students create a pattern of success in the workplace after graduation by enforcing a tardiness policy during attendance.
+Any student arriving after the scheduled class start time is tardy.
+Students with excused tardies shall be allowed entry into class with instructor approval.
+An unexcused tardy shall result in the student being denied entry into class for the remainder of the day.
+Repeat infractions may result in disciplinary actions, up to withdrawal from the Institute, subject to the disciplinary policy within this catalog.